jilliangmeehan/looore/content/Artifacts/Obsidian Codex.md

 >
 > The Sage of Sacred Flame knew the whole time that neither the Primordial One nor Nibelung alone were enough to fight "the foes in the shadows" — which is why he gave the Sacred Flame (and therefore knowledge and strength) to humanity.
 >
-> I think this is similar to Pierro's ultimate goal (fitting that he's also a sage).
+> I think this is similar to [[Pierro]]'s ultimate goal (fitting that he's also a sage).
 I think he wants to take it a step further and create a being that is part-dragon, part-divine, part-human, and part-abyssal.
 >
 > The "foes in the shadows" could be the Night Kingdom, since it says they "hid in the night's deepest depths, waiting to strike a final blow" and they were already referred to as his "great foes."
 But it could also be the Abyss, hiding in the night realm.